Kyle Higashioka Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in MLB.

-- The Tigers have a 4.56 team ERA that ranks 20th among all MLB pitching staffs.
+- The Tigers' 4.55 team ERA ranks 20th among all MLB pitching staffs.

+- Tigers pitchers combine to allow 154 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

+- Skubal (3-2) gets the starting nod for the Tigers in his 10th start of the season.
+He's put together a 4.06 ERA in 44 1/3 innings pitched, with 50 strikeouts.

-- In his last time out on Tuesday, the right-hander tossed 4 2/3 innings against the Chicago Cubs, giving up six earned runs while surrendering four hits.
+- In his last appearance on Wednesday against the Chicago Cubs, the left-hander threw six innings, giving up four earned runs while surrendering six hits.

-- In 15 games this season, the 24-year-old has put up a 5.29 ERA and 9 strikeouts per nine innings, while giving up a batting average of .243 to his opponents.
+- The 26-year-old has put up an ERA of 4.06, with 10.2 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.